Hiba-Bahri/Android-Project/README.md

 # Demo
 We provided a demontration video on how to run the app

-## We hope that you like the hard work put in this humble project
+## We hope that you like this humble project

 © Hiba BAHRI - Yassine ELKEFI - DMWM-2-A